clstoulouse/motu/README.md

 ## <a name="InstallationScalability">Install a scalable Motu over several instances</a>

-Scalability is provided with two main components, the Redis database, for sharing the status of the requests between Motu instances, and Tomcat with the session replication mechanism to share login and authentication data.
+Scalability is provided with two main components, the Redis database, for sharing the status of the requests between Motu instances and Tomcat with the session replication mechanism to share login and authentication data.

-### Scalability prerequisites:
+### Scalability prerequisites

 * install a [Redis server](https://redis.io/).
 (Motu has been tested with Redis version 4.0.8, 64 bit).
-Redis shares the request ids and status between all Motu instances
+Redis shares the request ids and status between all Motu instances.
 * share the [download folder](#motuConfig-extractionPath) between all instances with a NFS mount, GlusterFS or any other file sharing system.
 * set a frontal web server to serve the [downloaded](#motuConfig-downloadHttpUrl) files from the Motu server and to load balance the requests between all Motu servers.

-### Scalability configuration:
+### Scalability configuration

-#### Motu configuration:
+#### Motu configuration, redis server

 * $installDir/motu/config/__motuConfiguration.xml__: set the Redis settings in the [business configuration file](#RedisServerConfig).
 For example:

 ```xml
 <motuConfig dataBlockSize="1024000" ...>
    ....